 If your pet has a neurological problem of any sort, we would strongly recommend that you seek the advice of a board-certified neurologist.
 Under the term ACVIM Neurology board certification, a veterinary neurologist is considered to be an expert in neurology, which can include both medical neurology and neurosurgery.
 Some neurologists have more training in neurosurgery than others, and some neurologists choose not to do neurosurgery.
-The four neurologists at the Veterinary Health Complex are all trained in neurosurgery as well as medical neurology.
+The four neurologists at the Veterinary Hospital are all trained in neurosurgery as well as medical neurology.

 - Brain Tumors in Dogs & Cats